global-input/global-input-react/README.md

 ### Sign In Example
-Let's say that you would like to display a ```Username``` and a ```Password``` fields, and a ```Sign In``` button, on the user's mobile screen after the user has connected to your application by scanning the encrypted QR code.
-And you would like to receive user inputs when the user are filling their credentials.
-And you would like to invoke ```signIn()``` function when the user has pressed the ```Sign In``` button on his/her button.
-You can include the following code in the render function of your component to achieve that:
+Let's say that you would like to display a ```Username``` and a ```Password``` fields, and a ```Sign In``` button, on the user's mobile screen after the user has connected to your application by scanning an encrypted QR code.
+You can achieve the requirement by including the following in the render function of your component:

 ```JavaScript